technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 description: LoRaWan, Technology & Digital Transformation
 lang: en
 title: LoRaWhat?!
 Let's talk about – LoRaWan!
-subtitle: Almost 40 years after the birth of the Internet, the LoRaWan creates completely new possibilities for data transmission.
+subtitle: Almost 40 years after the birth of the internet, LoRaWan is creating entirely new possibilities for the transmission of data.
 type: publication
 colorMode: bright
 thumbnail: /projects/lorawan/images/thumbnail.png